 Boeing Sites in Canada

-- Boeing Winnipeg in Manitoba.
+- Boeing Montreal in Québec.

-- MHLH parts warehouse in Renfrew, Ontario.
+- MHLH parts warehouse in Renfrew, Ont.

-Boeing Commercial Airplanes in Canada
+Boeing Commercial Airplanes

 More than a dozen Canadian carriers operate Boeing airplanes, including Canada’s leading airlines Air Canada and WestJet.